cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 #### Research and Select a Virtual Private Server (VPS) Provider

-Choosing the right VPS provider is crucial for running a Nym node effectively.
+Choosing the right VPS provider[^vpsprovideradditions] is crucial for running a Nym node effectively.
 To help you make an informed decision, the Tor Project's [Good Bad ISPs](https://community.torproject.org/relay/community-resources/good-bad-isps/) page offers valuable advice that also applies to Nym nodes.

 For better anonymity and network resilience, avoid VPS providers and countries that already host a large number of nodes.
 As of now, it's recommended to steer clear of the following providers:
 * Frantech / Ponynet / BuyVM (AS53667)